 "Like many other BitTorrent clients, Tribler has a search box at the top of the application.
 However, the search results that appear when users type in a keyword don’t come from a central index.
 Instead, they come directly from other peers."

-"Downloading a torrent is also totally decentralized.
+So hackers/technologists become craftier in response to crackdowns.
+No surprise there.
+Piracy isn't going anywhere, so build your band's business models to accomidate this."Downloading a torrent is also totally decentralized.
 When a user clicks on one of the search results, the meta-data is pulled in from another peer and the download starts immediately.
 Tribler is based on the standard BitTorrent protocol and uses regular BitTorrent trackers to communicate with other peers.
 But, it can also continue downloading when a central tracker goes down."